rofsdahl/cabin-control/README.md

 The system consists of an ESP32 microcontroller from Espressif and one or more Dallas/Maxim DS18B20 digital temperature sensors.
 The desired temperature is achieved by continuously switching on/off one or more electrical heaters using Nexa power plugs (over RF 433 MHz).
 The ESP32 device periodically connects to the Internet over WiFi, logging the current temperature into a Google spreadsheet.
 The spreadsheet is also used for setting the desired temperature, which will be transferred to the device during the next synchronization.

 The ESP32 code is written in Arduino-style C/C++.
-Integration with Google spreadsheet is done using a Google Apps Script (javascript).
+Integration with Google spreadsheet is done using Google Apps Script (javascript).

 ## User interface